Modeling Interface

 • ESC can not exit the sketch.

-# Shortcut key "Space bar"
+# Shortcut key "Space"

 The space bar pops up view orientation bar: You can save the current camera view as a custom view at any time